Blankll/note/articles/education.md

 17 From my perspective, the booming online education, remote classrooms, and massive online learning resources have provided everyone with a new learning entrance, bringing new hopes and possibilities for our education

-18  and also, the increase of network infrastructure guarantee for online education. like the extensive coverage of 4G networks and the upcoming 5G, increasingly  smartphones and other devices provide a new way for rural students to obtain teaching resources
+18  and also, the increasing network infrastructure guarantees online education. like the extensive coverage of 4G networks and the upcoming 5G, increasingly  smartphones and other devices provide a new way for rural students to obtain learning resources

 19 Similarly,  about network infrastructure in primary and secondary schools, about 98% of the primary schools and secondary school have access to the Internet, it also provides a guarantee for online education and remote classroom